Common Hogweed - Heraleum sphondylium

 Common Hogweed is a relative of celery, the allergen causing the greats number of food allergies in the UK.
 It, too, causes allergies in some people and it is advised to avoid if a celery allergy is know, and to do a tolerance test if not.

-There are now eight known subspecies of Heracleum sphondylium (Common Hogweed) in the UK.
-This can make identification difficult for a novice forager.
+There are now nine known subspecies of Heracleum sphondylium (Common Hogweed) and two occur in the UK.
+Variation in leaf shape and form can make it difficult for a novice forager.
 In addition to this, members of the Genus Heracleum readily hybridise, including crosses between Giant and Common Hogweed.
 This further increases identification difficulties

 Importance to other species Very important food source for pollinators and birds